Apozzi/Apozzi/README.md

 #### About Me

 I am a dedicated software developer with a profound interest in technology and innovation.
-My expertise lies in web development, particularly with technologies such as JavaScript, React, Node.js, and Python.
+Dont care about language, if the thing is able to compute and is Turing complete so i probably able to program it.
 I am constantly seeking to enhance my skills and knowledge.

 I hold a degree in Computer Science from XYZ University and have a strong foundation in mathematical concepts and research methodologies.
 I am passionate about leveraging mathematical principles to solve complex problems and contribute to the field of software development.